gvallee/dpu_offload_service/doc/ucc_integration.md

 ## UCC team

-UCC team ultimately represent a MPI communciator to perform a collective operation.
+UCC teams ultimately represent a MPI communciator to perform a collective operation.
 As a result, in order to perform the offloading, all ranks in the team need to connect to a service process running on a local DPU that implements the offloading capability.